rdlauer/articles/blues/dotnet-tinyclr/NET Developer? You're an IoT Developer Too!.md

 ## The "Tiny" Hardware

 As just mentioned, TinyCLR OS only runs on microcontrollers (MCUs) provided by GHI Electronics.
-Therefore, my MCU of choice is for this exercise is the [FEZ Feather](https://www.ghielectronics.com/sitcore/sbc/):
+My MCU of choice is for this exercise is the [FEZ Feather](https://www.ghielectronics.com/sitcore/sbc/):

 ![fez feather mcu](fez-feather.png)